MickaelWalter/wp-json-scraper/doc/Interactive.md

 Note that in cases of proxy and cookies, the command updates the entries.
 Check the resulting parameter with show if you don't know what that means.

+*Note:* changing the target resets the cache but keeps proxies, cookies and authorization headers.
+Be aware of data leakage risks.
+If you need to keep things apart between targets, relaunch WPJsonScraper or make sure all is correctly set up with the `show all` command.

 Example 1: change the target

     set target http://example.com